 Each year, you may elect to have your employer contribute on your behalf enough of your compensation to pay for the benefits that you elect under the Plan.
 These amounts will be deducted from your pay over the course of the year.
-For the Health Care Reimbursement Account and Dependent Care Assistance Account, the plan will allow deferrals up to the maximum allowable amounts as designated by the IRS.
-Contribution limits are typically announced by the IRS in late fall of the prior Plan Year.
+For the Health Care Reimbursement Account and Dependent Care Assistance Account, please see the PBUCC website for contribution limits.